 Women in Engineering

 These days, there are thousands of professional female engineers with careers they love – a job they find intellectually and creatively stimulating and challenging.
-Women are a dynamic addition to the engineering world because they bring another mindset to a traditionally male dominated field and are able to tackle challenges from a new perspective.
+Women are an important and integral part of the rich and vibrant engineering world because they bring another mindset to a traditionally male dominated field and are able to tackle challenges from a new perspective.

 Engineering can be a wonderful career and many women's support and professional organisations exist among engineers.
 These include the Engineers Australia's Women in Engineering Group, and the APESMA Professional Women's Network (APESMA - the Association for Professional Engineers, Scientists and Managers, Australia).

 The Faculty of Engineering & Built Environment supports its female students and hosts a range of fun activities to assist in the establishment of support networks and to communicate opportunities in engineering as a course of study and career option.

 The FEBE WIE activities include online networking, seminars with female graduates and site visits.
 We also keep handy resources on our Faculty YouTube channel such as recorded seminars and tips from fellow students.

 NUWiE is a student run society which was founded in 2014 by several female students in the Faculty of Engineering & Built Environment.
 They organise social events such as trivia nights, game nights, support sessions and BBQ lunches.